steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 #### Commit Notes

 #### Short Term
+    Write OBJ
+        Should the OBJWriter be part of FileManager?
+        Or should FileManager be renamed BinaryFile (or similar)?

     Technical Review
         Review the Blender implementation.
             What were the pre-processing steps that were done to prepare the data for the Poisson solver?